proycon/sxmo-docs/USERGUIDE.md

 # Launch st that says hello world on starting enviroment
 st -e sh -c 'echo hello world!; read' &

+# turn on modemmonitor on login
+sxmo_modemmonitortoggle.sh on
 ```

 Place the contents above into `~/.config/sxmo/xinit` and restart X and